-Your views about the service you receive are important.
+Your views about the assistance you receive are important.
 The Department of Employment and Workplace Relations and your provider value any feedback you may have.
-If you don't think you are receiving the right help and would like to make a complaint, please talk to your provider first.
+If you don't think you are receiving the right help and would like to make a complaint, please talk to your provider or the Digital Services Contact Centre first.
 Your provider will offer a feedback process which is fair and will try to resolve your concerns.
 If you feel you can't talk to your provider, or you are still not happy, you can contact the Department of Employment and Workplace Relations National Customer Service Line on 1800 805 260 (free call from land lines) or email nationalcustomerserviceline@dewr.gov.au.
-If you have suggestions to improve the service that you are getting or would like to make a compliment about the help you have received, please let your provider know or call the National Customer Service Line.
+If you have suggestions to improve the assistance from your provider or would like to make a compliment about the help you have received, please let staff at your provider know or call the National Customer Service Line.
+If you have any concerns about your income support payments, you should contact Services Australia.
+Contact details for the Services Australia can be found at www.servicesaustralia.gov.au.